1 e4 e5

 13 memorable groups

 Of White's 20 possible first moves, 1 e4 is the most popular choice in practice, and there is no sounder reaction for Black than 1...e5.
-We then have a large mouth-watering menu of ways to continue, and just for luck, we have divided the full range of possibilities into 13 (!) groups, as follows shortly.
+We then have a large mouth-watering menu of ways to continue, and just for luck, I have divided the full range of possibilities into 13 (!) groups, as follows shortly.
 A chess encyclopaedia normally uses "ECO" codes from C20 to C99 to classify the numerous lines stemming from 1 e4 e5, but GM Motwani also likes to have a memorable title phrase for each of the 13 chosen groups.
 We hope and feel that the phrases will become even more meaningful when one sees the actual moves of the games within each section, and each main game gets introduced by its very own distinctive one-line caption.

 |Group #||ECO Code||Title Phrase|